 Residential Render Cleaning in Northampton (2024-2025)

-Across 2024 and 2025, we completed a large number of residential render cleaning jobs around Northampton.
-These ranged from full-house softwashes on modern K-Rend and silicone render to targeted treatment of stubborn red and orange algae staining that had built up over several years.
-The images here show a cross-section of those jobs and the kinds of results we were achieving.
+Throughout 2024 and 2025, we have completed many residential cleaning jobs around Northampton.
+Our work varied from full-house softwashes on modern K-Rend and silicone render to targeted treatment of difficult red and orange algae staining.
+Side note: the staining was built up over several years.
+Take a look at the images showing a cross-section of those jobs.
+You will also notice what kind of results we’ve got.

-- Green algae - the most widespread form of biological growth on rendered walls, especially on north-facing and shaded elevations where moisture lingers
+- Green algae - it was the most frequent form of biological growth on rendered walls.
+On shaded elevations and north-facing surfaces - where moisture takes forever to dry - the situation was the most severe.

-- Red/orange algae (Trentepohlia) - a tougher organism that penetrates deeper into textured render finishes and does not always respond to a single treatment
+- Red/orange algae (Trentepohlia) - it’s a tougher organism that penetrates deeper into textured render finishes.
+It’s not unusual to require more than one treatment to remove it.

 Results